 The simple hairstyle usually features two to three evenly spaced buns.
 It all depends on preference, the volume of your hair, and the size of the buns.
 This hairstyle for African American girls is resourceful.
 You can use a hair band to elevate the appeal.

 #8.
 Bantu Knots With Box Braids

-Bantu knots, also called Zulu knots, is a typical African hairstyle that will help African Americans girls maintain a native yet fashionable look.
+Bantu knots or called Zulu knots are typical African hairstyles that will help African Americans girls maintain a native but fashionable look.
 These knots are better made using box braids.
-It is what gives rise to the box braids Bantu knots hairstyle.
-Styling the Bantu knots allows for creativity and imagination on the part of the wearer.
+It is what gave rise to the box braids Bantu knots hairstyle.
+Styling the Bantu knots allows for creativity and imagination on the wearer’s part.

 ALSO READ: Image of Africa- Best Hair Braiding in LA!

 TWA stands for teeny weeny afro.
 It is a miniature hairstyle for African American girls that prefer to wear their hair short.
 For the sideward fade style, keep a low afro that is faded to an angle on one side.
 Maintaining this hairstyle is also not expensive.
 Spray it with a good anti-frizz hair product and you are good to go.

 #10.
 Sew-in Pony

 The sew-in pony hairstyle will make just about anyone look chic.
 However, special care must be taken to maintain it.
 The style features a pony with a little curl at the end, two curtain-like bangs that wedge on both sides of the forehead, and a parting style between the bangs.

 Fauxhawk, or fohawk, is the name given to styles that generally involve dressing the center of the head all the way from the front to the back.
 Due to the number of possible styles, the faux hawk hairstyle offers a wide range of looks.